luchangli03/onnxsim_large_model/README.md

 ## How this project works

-1. we replace large initializers in onnx models by const of shape nodes.
+1. we replace large initializers in onnx models by model inputs.

-2. then simplify onnx model and avoid simplifing these const of shape nodes.
+2. then simplify the onnx model.
-3. remove const of shape nodes and recover original initializers.
+3. recover original initializers and remove model inputs.

 ## Note